Thought leadership talk by Bart Holsters on the future of the FM service stack

 For the tech stack, Bart recommends having the following things checked

-- Adopting IoT sensors and platforms along with data acquisition H/S
+- IoT Sensors and Platforms: Enabling data acquisition H/S and analytics.

-Streamlining different data sources to provide insights across all the assets and modules is simply difficult to imaging by a single standalone platform. one would need to keep the stack open for 3rd party integrations one can not depend on one application to provide forecasting and energy efficiency insights at a single go.
+Streamlining different data sources to provide insights across all the assets and modules is simply difficult to imaging by a single standalone platform.
+One would need to keep the stack open for third-party integrations.
+One can not depend on one application to provide forecasting and energy efficiency insights at a single go.

 There are many applications out there which are excellent in specific areas so we should look for integration as per the client’s needs and deliver what’s client is expecting out of it.
 Bart highlighted saying that they are technology agnostic and work with multiple tech providers.

 When asked what would he choose between the stack exclusivity or the cost?
-Bart instantly replied that it’s not about the tech stack that matters, obviously, it should be the right combination of technologies or applications but how you work with it that matters.
+Bart instantly replied that it’s not about the tech stack that matters.
+It should be the right combination of technologies or applications but how you work with it that matters.
 You can set up Maximo on basic mode or very advanced mode.
 It's all up to your team how well it handles that technology stack to optimize their applications.

 So it’s the strategy and operations teams’ capabilities to work with the tech stack that's more critical than the exclusivity or the cost.

-We have seen how the discussion around digital transformation heated up in the last couple of months, also there is another parallel motion going on to reduce the overall operational cost of the facilities to save a little on diminishing margins.
+We have seen how the discussion around digital transformation heated up in the last couple of months.
+There is a parallel motion going on to reduce the overall operational cost of the facilities to save a little on diminishing margins.
 So if we put both the things in perspective we can see that most of the decisions are weighed down by the procurement teams as they would have to keep the check on funds available.

 Once the procurement team has the options available they should do the techno-commercial analysis on all of the applications and take a CIE or Operations team’s feedback to freeze the decision.

-On a concluding note, Bart shared insights about how the Engie works when it comes to sourcing new application or developing one inhouse,
+Bart shared insights about how the Engie works when it comes to sourcing new application or developing an in-house software.

-He said It's a mix of both, they have a plethora of services and solutions, and there is a separate entity which is called Engie digital, which is responsible for investing in R&D and startup acquisitions.
+Engie employs a balanced approach to application sourcing, combining in-house development with external solutions.
+They have a plethora of services and solutions, and there is a separate entity which is called Engie digital, which is responsible for investing in R&D and startup acquisitions.
 Teams at Engie digital, work as an interface between the problems their facility management arms face at the facility levels and the solutions available at the global level.
 Largely Engie doesn’t invest much on building software but choose to work on integrating it with the tech stack providers.

 Hope you have found these takeaways Insightful and practical in nature.

 Planning to build on your existing stack or want to know more about where to start?
-Schedule a call with Umesh Bhutoria (Founder, CEO Xempla) to learn more about it
+Schedule a call with Umesh Bhutoria (Founder, CEO Xempla) to gain further insights and initiate your journey towards an efficient facility management ecosystem.